MinaPecheux/Advent-Of-Code/2019/C++/README.md

 I've used a static class variable called ``INSTANCE_ID`` to assign auto-incrementing IDs to my instances.
 Rather than maintaining a counter outside of the class, I can just let it take care of it and automatically generate a new integer ID whenever I create a new instance of my class.
 However, I need to be careful to reset the counter whenever I want to reset my pool of instances from scratch (for example, in Day 7, whenever I want to try a new permutation of phase settings).

+Moreover, since C++ is a typed language, we need to be careful of how we store the data in the ``IntcodeProgram`` instances (be it the actual program, the memory or the output): if we use basic ``int``s, we risk having overflows from Day 9 that forced our interpreter to handle very large numbers.
+To avoid any issue, we can take the ``long long`` type (that is a shorthand for ``long long int``); this will insure that we don't have overflow problems - even if it increases the size of our code quite a bit...

 ## Day 1: The Tyranny of the Rocket Equation

 #### Answers